charlesaraya/pokedex-go/README.md

 # CLI Pokédex

 A Pokédex built as a command-line REPL!
 This project fetches real Pokémon data using the PokéAPI, allowing users to explore, catch, and inspect Pokémon — all through simple commands in your terminal.

 ## Features

 ### Explore the Pokémon World

 - `map`: Displays the names of 20 location areas from the Pokémon world.
 Each call shows the next 20.
 - `mapb`: (map back) Displays the previous 20 locations.
 - `visit <location-area>`: Visits a given location area in the Pokémon world.
 - `explore <location-area>`: Lists all Pokémon that live in a given location area.

 ### Encounter and Catch Pokémon

  - `encounter`: Encounters a random Pokémon in the area based on their encounter chance.
-You can call `catch`right away (without Pokémon name) before it escapes.
+Call `catch`right away (without Pokémon name) before it escapes.
  - `catch [<pokemon>]`: Attempts to catch a Pokémon by name using a simulated Pokéball throw.
 Successful catches will add the Pokémon to your personal Pokédex.

 ### Inspect Your Pokémon

 - `inspect <pokemon>`: View details (name, height, weight, stats, types) for any Pokémon you've successfully caught.

 ### Personal Pokédex

 - `pokedex`: Lists all Pokémon you have caught so far.

 ### Persistent Pokédex

 Your caught Pokémon are now saved to disk and automatically loaded on startup, allowing you to continue where you left off across sessions.
 No more starting over—your journey is saved!

 - `save`: Saves your Pokedex and all caught Pokémon you have caught so far.
 - `load`: Loads the last saved Pokedex to resume the game.

 ### Help and Exit Commands

 - `help`: Displays instructions and a list of available commands.
 - `exit`: Safely exits the REPL.

 ### Caching for Speed

 Responses from the PokéAPI are cached for faster access.
 Ensure safe concurrent access.
 Old cache entries are cleaned automatically using a Ticker-based system.

 ### CLI Enhancements for Text Navigation and Editing

 This enhancement allows for basic text manipulation in the terminal:

 - **Move Cursor Left/Right**: Navigate the cursor within the input text using the left and right arrow keys.